 You heard me right.
-In fact, this swap is a no contest, and a hands down win for butter Every, Single, Time.
+In fact, this swap is a no contest, and a hands-down win for butter, every single time.
 If I simply asked you to make butter or margarine, which one do you think you could whip up in your kitchen quicker?
 Butter is made by churning fresh cream.
-Margarine is made of vegetable oils that are heated, also known as hydrogenating, in order to make them solid at room temperature and emulsifiers, colorants and various artificial ingredients are added to keep it stable and prolong shelf life.
+Margarine is made of vegetable oils that are heated, also known as hydrogenating, in order to make them solid at room temperature and emulsifiers, colourants and various artificial ingredients are added to keep it stable and prolong shelf life.
 Margarine is not real food, it is a man-made chemical that is being disguised as food.
 If you still don’t believe, read my full blog post about Why Butter is Better, and then go throw out your margarine.

 4. Swap Granola for Oatmeal